We will send you an email to reset your password.

 Is wool better than down?

-Wool, as mentioned before, is naturally thermo-regulating.
-This means that if the weather is cold, wool will adjust to keep you warm, and when the temperature becomes hotter, the wool is able to in turn cool you down.
+Wool, as mentioned before, is naturally thermoregulation.
+This means that if the weather is cold, wool will adjust to keep you warm, and when the temperature becomes hotter, the wool can in turn cool you down.
 This makes wool great for any kind of sleeper in any kind of weather.
 No season can outsmart this material!
 Though down is great at keeping people warm, it really does not accommodate those hotter days.
 It can be hard to cool down when using a down-filled product.

 Wool is hypoallergenic and antibacterial, which helps to avoid icky things from getting trapped inside.
-SO much healthier!
+So much healthier!
 Down does not have hypoallergenic or antibacterial properties, which makes it terrible for those who do have allergies or are prone to getting sick.
 Down actually traps the dust and dirt within, keeping these unhealthy things inside your bedding.
-I know - I will never look at my down bedding the same way again either!
+I know — I will never look at my down bedding the same way again, either!
 Want to know more about wool and down??
-Check out our blog on Wool vs. Down here!
+Take a look at our blog on Wool vs. Down here!